grails-spring-security-saml/grails-spring-security-saml/index.md

 This will create the Spring Security Domain Classes and it will create/modify the application.groovy file.
 You can convert the generated configuration to yaml format and use it in application.yml as well.

 Warning: Some table or column names may conflict with existing SQL keywords such as 'USER' or 'PASSWORD' on postgres or other RDBMS.
-If neccessary these can be adjusted in the mapping block of your user domain class:
+If necessary these can be adjusted in the mapping block of your user domain class:

 ```
 static mapping = {